whisthq/whist/protocol/README.md

 Throughout the life of the protocol, various messages will be send to and from the client and server.
 For example, if the client and server are of different resolution, the image will appear stretched, so to fix this the client will send a message to server to ask the server to change resolutions to match the client.

-- To send a message from client to server, call `send_fmsg`.
+- To send a message from client to server, call `send_fcmsg`.
 See `./client/main.c` for usage.
 - To send a message from server to client, create a `FractalServerMessage` and call `broadcast_tcp_packet` or `broadcast_udp_packet`.
 See `./server/main.c` for usage.
 - To handle a server message on the client, see `./client/handle_server_message.c`
 - To handle a client message on the server, see `./server/handle_client_message.c`
 - See `./fractal/core/fractal.h` for struct definitions.

 Of course, input must also be sent from client to server.
 This is handled in the form of SDL Events, which are retrieved in `./client/main.c` and handled in `sdl_event_handler.c`.
-These generally take the form of `fmsg`'s sent from client to server, over `UDP` for speed.
+These generally take the form of `fcmsg`'s sent from client to server, over `UDP` for speed.
 We don't handle packet dropping, however, so sometimes the capslock and numlock will go out-of-sync.
-We use `sync_keyboard_state` to fix this, resyncing stateful keys every 50ms with an `fmsg`.
+We use `sync_keyboard_state` to fix this, resyncing stateful keys every 50ms with an `fcmsg`.
 This additionally handles the initial sync by-default.

 ### Current Encoding Status